About the Library

 In 2003, technology was introduced to the library.
 Two public access computers and a printer were received from the Bill and Melinda Gates Foundation.
 These computers were in high demand from the community and later another public computer was added.
 By the year 2005 library holdings were transferred to the computer and an automated catalog system with help from dedicated volunteer Dione Blair Norris of Mondamin.
 The library added a DVD collection as well as Audiobooks on CDs.
 Also a Wii game system was made available and the two restrooms were converted into one handicap accessible restroom.
 Most of these improvements and more were made possible through the Harrison County Community Funds grant program and also the generosity of Jim King.

-Presently the library collection contains 10,500 books, 820 DVDs, 260 audio books and has joined WILBOR E-book consortium to provide electronic books to patrons.
+Presently the library collection contains 10,500 books, 820 DVDs, 260 audio books and is enrolled in BRIDGES E-book consortium to provide electronic books to patrons.
 Current programming includes a Summer Reading Program and a book club.
-Services include Wi-Fi and internet access, interlibrary loan, copy and fax machine, EBSCO Host online periodical database, Missouri Valley Times-News and test mentoring.
+Services include Wi-Fi and internet access, interlibrary loan, copy and fax machine, Missouri Valley Times-News and test mentoring.
+We also host a conversational Spanish hour for the high school Spanish class